AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-email-newsletters.md

 An email or newsletter that you want to publish to an e-mail service can be created under a campaign using the **Geometrixx Newsletter** template.
 You can also use the **Geometrixx Outdoors E-Mail** template.
 Sample email/newsletter-based on the **Geometrixx Outdoors E-Mail** template are available at `https://<hostname>:<port>/cf#/content/campaigns/geometrixx-outdoors/e-mails.html`.

-To create a new email that is published to the configured e-mail service:
+To create an email that is published to the configured e-mail service:

 1. Go to **Websites** and then **Campaigns**.
 Select a campaign.
 1. Click **New** to open the **Create Page** window.